September 27, 2023

 To demonstrate the capabilities of LLM support, this release also includes new demo notebooks:

-• Prompt validation demo notebook for LLMs.
-As a proof of concept, we added initial native prompt validation tests to the developer framework, including a notebook and simple template to test out these metrics on a sentiment analysis LLM model we built.
+As a proof of concept, we added initial native prompt validation tests to the library, including a notebook and simple template to test out these metrics on a sentiment analysis LLM model we built.

-• Text summarization model demo notebook for LLMs.
-We added a new notebook in the developer framework that includes the financial news dataset, initializes a Hugging Face summarization model using the init_model interface, implements relevant metrics for testing, and demonstrates how to run a text summarization metrics test suite for an LLM instructed as a financial news summarizer.
+We added a new notebook in the library that includes the financial news dataset, initializes a Hugging Face summarization model using the init_model interface, implements relevant metrics for testing, and demonstrates how to run a text summarization metrics test suite for an LLM instructed as a financial news summarizer.

 Support for Hugging Face models